 What are the Requirements to Become an Addiction Counselor?

-In order to become an addiction counselor you will need to obtain a high school diploma and a bachelor’s degree in addiction psychology, sociology or a related field.
+Typically, in order to become an addiction counselor you will need to obtain a high school diploma and a bachelor’s degree in addiction psychology, sociology or a related field.
 You may also be required to obtain a master’s degree in psychology or sociology.
 It is important to note that the more education you have, the more jobs you will be offered.

 For instance, if you have a master’s degree in psychology or sociology, you will be able to provide counseling services to your clients, but if you only have a bachelor’s degree you may have to work under a master’s level counselor, psychologist, physician or psychiatrist.
 Make sure you research your state’s addiction counseling requirements before you choose an undergraduate and graduate counseling program.